Deadpikle/SimpleInventory/README.md

 * Manage your current inventory, including current stock/quantity.
 * Sort your inventory by different categories (drinks, school supplies, etc.) -- these different categories then show up as different subtotals on reports
-  * Note: adding and editing categories doesn't have a UI yet but is easy to do from a SQLite editor
 * Scan items in using a barcode scanner to quickly mark items as sold
 * When purchasing items, you can set the quantity purchased and amount paid, and the software calculates the amount of change you need to give -- including into different currencies
   * Note: modifying currencies doesn't have a UI yet but is easy to do from a SQLite editor